 For ultra-runners or those who want to float over the trails rather than feel them, the Brooks Caldera 8 is the answer.

-Why it wins: It takes the nitrogen-infused DNA LOFT v3 foam from the road (Glycerin) and adapts it for the dirt.
+Why it wins: It takes nitrogen-infused DNA LOFT v3 foam from the road (Glycerin) and adapts it for dirt.
 The result is massive cushioning that absorbs impact over long distances.
-Despite the high stack height, the raised sidewalls create a bathtub-like fit that keeps your foot stable.
+Even with the high stack height, the raised sidewalls create a bathtub-like fit that keeps your foot stable.

 Pros & Cons